devanandb/webpack-mix/docs/css-preprocessors.md

 > Note: Webpack naturally requires some form of JavaScript compilation.
 You can't use `mix.sass()` without a call to `mix.js()` as well.

-Though Webpack can inline all of your CSS directly into the bundled JavaScript, Laravel Mix automatically performs the necessary steps to extract it to your desired output path.
+Though Webpack can inline all of your CSS directly into the bundled JavaScript, Webpack Mix automatically performs the necessary steps to extract it to your desired output path.

 ### Multiple Builds